Menithal/ActionCameraPlugin/readme.md

 - `cameraPositionTimeLock`:  Time in seconds, before changing camera positioning when in action mode
 - `reverseFBT`: If true, inverses the side for full body camera. defaults false.
 - `reverseShoulder`: If true, inverses the side of the shoulder camera. defaults false.
 - `controlMovementThreshold`:  Numeric value that defines that relative radial velocity of the controllers / hmd before a gesture is accepted.
+2.0 is default.
+- `controlMovementVerticalThreshold`:  Numeric value that defines that relative radial velocity of the controllers / hmd before a gesture is accepted for up and down movements..
 4.0 is default.
 - `forwardVerticalOffset`: Defaults to 0, Adds vertical offset to gesture detection points.
 Increase value if you tend to have your pointing higher or lower than normal when looking at first person view.
 - `forwardHorizontalOffset`:  Offset for gesture detection points from center of your view.
 - `forwardDistance`:  Forward distance from where the radial velocity is measured from